Tumor Marker Tests

 Why are tumor marker tests used?

-To diagnose, monitor, and predict recurrence of certain cancers.
+To help diagnose, monitor, and manage certain types of cancer.

 Which cancers can be detected with tumor marker tests?